ne3Vubeki/ngRender/README.md

 This library defines the event closure rendering element.
 Inserted into the cell in the form of attribute `ng-render`.
 For `ng-view` bypasses the whole subtree and sets the time attributes that are finished `ng-render` deleted.
 For `ng-include` can set markers on all invested in this item `ng-include`.
-For `ng-repeat` sets the markers on the whole subtree.
+With the optional attribute `ng-render-inside' sets the markers on the whole subtree.